The main bad guy in the new Luke Cage Netflix series didn’t want to be a bad guy.

 But superhero masculinity has its own imaginative limits.
 Luke Cage, the series, admires Pops’ policies of deescalation.
 But embracing them would mean no fight scenes—and then what?
 Every so often, Cage expresses ambivalence about violence, or wonders whether the collateral damage of his war with Stokes is worth it.
 These are reasonable questions, but the series reflexively and repeatedly dismisses them.
 Instead, someone always pops up to goad Cage into hitting more people, often by questioning his masculinity.
 “Don’t be a punk and just stand by,” one woman taunts him.
 Claire Temple (Rosario Dawson) spends the entire series telling Cage that he needs to stand up and fight—and her romantic interest in him seems queasily linked to her obsession with his special abilities, and to his power.

 The series could perhaps have made these tensions explicit.
 There could be an argument over tactics, for example, with Pops taking the Martin Luther King, Jr. position of nonviolent resistance and Cage arguing for Malcolm X’s stance of principled self-defense by any means necessary.
-To cast a black man as a superhero challenges racist images of black men.
-But for superheroes, manliness still means violence.
 Unfortunately, that argument never happens—not least because Cage’s violence is never directed in any meaningful way at white systems, or even at white people.
 Even Cage’s imprisonment by a racist prison system is engineered by the black villain Diamondback.
 Police are shown harassing black men and black children.
 But Cage only fights the cops when they come after him specifically; he never prevents the police from beating black people.
 Similarly, the Black Lives Matter movement is mentioned, but the hero doesn’t join a protest or protect nonviolent activists.
 Instead, Cage’s powers are used in the standard superhero way: to foil stick-ups or other criminal activity.

 To cast a black man as a superhero challenges racist images of black men as violent lawbreakers and dangerous criminals.
 But for superheroes, manliness still means violence, and that violence is almost always directed against individual bad guys, rather than against systemic injustice.
 The series holds up Pops as an ideal, but from the moment he first appears on screen, it’s clear the ideology he represents is going to be discarded.
 Luke Cage recognizes young Cornell’s gentleness and vulnerability.
 But it still has to turn him into Cottonmouth.